SEIS: income tax relief: issuing company: gross assets requirement

 Where shares are issued at other times, the values will, in the first instance, be based on the values given in the company’s latest available balance sheet.
 However, these values should be updated as precisely as is practicable, taking into account all the relevant information available to the company (and, where applicable, to its subsidiaries).
 For example, where a company is able to ascertain the amount of trade debts owed to it at any given time, it would be reasonable to take the aggregate amount of such debts outstanding at the time of the issue or grant.

 When accounts covering —

-* the accounting period in which the issue was made, * and if they were not available at the time of the issue, those for the immediately preceding accounting period,
+- and if they were not available at the time of the issue, those for the immediately preceding accounting period,

 become available, the values arrived at in the way described above may need to be reviewed in the light of the information contained in those accounts.